leodeslf/leaf/summs/ux/ux-foundations-ixd/introductory_psychology.md

   * Things we can do (skills).
   * Easier to show how to perform an action or task than to describe how to do id.

-### Encoding inormation
+### Encoding information

 #### Schemas

-Memory structures that organize information for meaninng and associations.
+Memory structures that organize information for meaning and associations.

 #### Assimilation